PBF Energy Inc. [PBF] stock Upgrade by Wells Fargo analyst, price target now $57

 Sponsored

-PBF Energy Inc. (NYSE: PBF) today announced that its indirect subsidiary, PBF Holding Company LLC (“PBF Holding”), has fully redeemed all of the $1.25 billion in aggregate principal amount outstanding of its 9.25% Senior Secured Notes due 2025 (the “Notes”) issued by PBF Holding and PBF Finance Corporation.
-The Notes were redeemed at a redemption price of 104.625%, plus accrued and unpaid interest through July 11, 2022.
+Reduced consolidated debt by more than $2.2 billion including a $900 million revolving credit facility repayment, $45 million debt reduction at PBF Logistics and the redemption of $1.25 billion senior secured notes on July 11, 2022.

-PBF Energy Inc. stock has also loss -0.34% of its value over the past 7 days.
-However, PBF stock has declined by -8.87% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 50.71% and gained 103.70% year-on date.
+The stocks have a year to date performance of 141.94 percent and weekly performance of 18.77 percent.
+The stock has been moved at 96.99 percent over the last six months.
+The stock has performed -7.87 percent around the most recent 30 days and changed 14.73 percent over the most recent 3-months.

-The market cap for PBF stock reached $3.08 billion, with 120.34 million shares outstanding and 108.81 million shares in the current float.
-Compared to the average trading volume of 3.44M shares, PBF reached a trading volume of 3639147 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.32M shares, PBF reached to a volume of 4700688 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about PBF Energy Inc. [PBF]: